-- a) understand the value of timely intervention on the lives of children and young people with a learning disability and their families - b) understand the possible impact of a learning disability, special requirements (additional needs) and attitudes on longer term positive outcomes for children and young people - c) understand the rights of disabled children and young people and those with special educational needs - d) be able to support age and developmentally appropriate learning, play and leisure opportunities for children or young people with a learning disability - e) be able to differentiate the emotional and practical needs of various family members - f) understand the practical and organisational implications of developing partnerships with families - g) be able to support children and young people with a learning disability and their families and carers to assess their quality of life - h) understand how quality of life for children and young people with a learning disability and their families and carers can be improved through empowering them - i) understand how children learn to communicate from engaging in early playful interactions, and the importance of establishing this foundation, in addition to functional strategies, for developing meaningful social communication in children and young people with a learning disability - j) be able to use and evaluate the effectiveness of a range of social and functional communication strategies in planned and spontaneous interactions with children and young people with a learning disability - k) be able to plan, implement and evaluate a personalised communication intervention for a child or young person with a learning disability in consultation with other professionals, their family and carers - I) understand the range of communication that children and young people with a learning disability use to express their needs - m) be aware of a range of learning activities which encourage good mental health - n) understand the risk factors impacting on a child or young person with a learning disability's emotional wellbeing - o) understand the interface between learning disability and mental health, and its impact on learning, progress and attainment - p) understand the issues relating to promoting collaborative working across the range of professional groups in support of children and young people with a learning disability - q) be able to assess the development needs of children or young people with a learning disability and prepare a development plan - r) be able to support the provision of environments and services that promote the development of children or young people with a learning disability - s) understand how working practices can impact on the development of children and young people with a learning disability - t) understand and be able to promote the principles of working inclusively with disabled children and young people and those with specific requirements - u) be able to evaluate, support and develop existing practice with children and young people with a learning disability and their families
+- a) understand the value of timely intervention on the lives of children and young people with a learning disability and their families - b) understand the possible impact of a learning disability, special requirements (additional needs) and attitudes on longer term positive outcomes for children and young people - c) understand the rights of disabled children and young people and those with special educational needs - d) be able to support age and developmentally appropriate learning, play and leisure opportunities for children or young people with a learning disability - e) be able to differentiate the emotional and practical needs of various family members - f) understand the practical and organisational implications of developing partnerships with families - g) be able to support children and young people with a learning disability and their families and carers to assess their quality of life - h) understand how quality of life for children and young people with a learning disability and their families and carers can be improved through empowering them - i) understand how children learn to communicate from engaging in early playful interactions, and the importance of establishing this foundation, in addition to functional strategies, for developing meaningful social communication in children and young people with a learning disability - j) be able to use and evaluate the effectiveness of a range of social and functional communication strategies in planned and spontaneous interactions with children and young people with a learning disability - k) be able to plan, implement and evaluate a personalised communication intervention for a child or young person with a learning disability in consultation with other professionals, their family and carers - I) understand the range of communication that children and young people with a learning disability use to express their needs

+- m) be aware of a range of learning activities which encourage good mental health - n) understand the risk factors impacting on a child or young person with a learning disability's emotional wellbeing - o) understand the interface between learning disability and mental health, and its impact on learning, progress and attainment - p) understand the issues relating to promoting collaborative working across the range of professional groups in support of children and young people with a learning disability - q) be able to assess the development needs of children or young people with a learning disability and prepare a development plan - r) be able to support the provision of environments and services that promote the development of children or young people with a learning disability - s) understand how working practices can impact on the development of children and young people with a learning disability - t) understand and be able to promote the principles of working inclusively with disabled children and young people and those with specific requirements - u) be able to evaluate, support and develop existing practice with children and young people with a learning disability and their families.

-Sources of further guidance are shown in Appendix 1.
-Examples of national guidance or legislation with specific relevance to supporting children and young people with a learning disability are shown below:
+Sources of further guidance and links to relevant legislation are shown in the appendices.
+Examples of national guidance with specific relevance to this capability are shown below:

-- Generic Service Interventions Pathway: A competency framework to support development of the learning disability workforce, Health Education England (2015) - Working together to safeguard children: A guide to inter-agency working to safeguard and promote the welfare of children (HM Government, July 2018) - Special educational needs and disability code of practice: 0 to 25 years (DFE, 2013) - Department for Education: Training materials for teachers of learners with severe, profound and complex learning difficulties
+- Working together to safeguard children: A guide to inter-agency working to safeguard and promote the welfare of children (HM Government, July 2018) - Special educational needs and disability code of practice: 0 to 25 years (DFE, 2013) - Department for Education: Training materials for teachers of learners with severe, profound and complex learning difficulties